 Or, according to the security controls nature:

-- Legal and regulatory or compliance controls – privacy laws, policies and clauses
+- Privacy laws, policies and clauses

 Systems of controls can be referred to as frameworks or standards.
 Frameworks can enable an organization to manage security controls across different types of assets with consistency.